 secured lock Secured with SHA-256 Encryption

-The tables below show the cheapest and most expensive auto insurance rates by cities.
+The tables below show the cheapest and most expensive auto insurance rates by city.

 Cheapest Cities in Minnesota Average by CityMost Expensive CompanyMost Expensive Rate2nd Most Expensive Company2nd Most Expensive RateCheapest CompanyCheapest Rate2nd Cheapest Company2nd Cheapest Rate